 Small things appear big and vice versa when you deal with Depression.
 On some days the things that would seem pointlessly small to most people can be huge achievements for me.
 Just getting out of bed and making it through that list, for instance, is a huge win.
 It's not an exhaustive list, nor does it require more than 8th Grade intelligence: typically, you'd jump off the bed and be done in 30 minutes with my morning list.
 For me, and others like myself, completing this phase of my day is decent enough reason for a gold star.

-On the other hand, normally “big things” mean very little to me.
-If my paintings enter an esteemed private or institutional collections, or if I am published, if I win an award, or do something unusually interesting that would be "big deal" stuff, it all really means very little.
+Then on the other hand, normally “big things” can mean very little to me.
+If my paintings enter an esteemed private or institutional collections, or when I am published, or win an award, or do something unusually interesting that would be "big deal" stuff, it all really means very little.
 Sure these are “important” but they don't feel important—I'm more impressed and enamored by things that people apparently take for granted.
-Like being understood—really understood—by someone, that's a big deal for me.
+Like being in the company of nice people, and being understood, those are big deal things for me.
 I'll often replay the conversation in my head, savor it, and distill meaning from it in slow motion.

 I keep a couple of perspectives about my relationship with Depression.

-The other perspective on my Depression: that everything to which I commit is ultimately my responsibility, it's my job to get things in place and to plan for unexpected contingencies.
-I can't expect my Depression to let me through the gate to where I was going, just this one time.
+The other perspective on my Depression is more self-imposed: that everything to which I commit is ultimately my responsibility.
+It's my job to get things in place and to plan for unexpected contingencies.
+I can't expect my Depression to let me through the gate to where I was going “just this one time”.
 I have learned by trial and error to plan for when things go sideways, which happens from time to time.
-Through small wins, I have proven to myself that Depression is not entirely insurmountable for me, and that it can possibly be overcome in the long run—if I do things right, stay consistent, and put myself in consistent circumstances.
+Through small wins, I have proven to myself that Depression is not entirely insurmountable for me on a day-to-day basis, and that it can possibly be overcome in the long run—if I do things right, stay consistent, and put myself in consistent circumstances.
 That’s the hypothesis for me now.
 It's my responsibility to stay sharp, to anticipate the forces that will either knowingly or unwittingly form against me and to look out to the horizon and keep rowing in a forward direction.

 As I look around across my personal landscape, it astounds me how many people I know are likely or confirmedly living with Depression.
 I've never been sure why, but it it is surprising that it took so long for me to see that there are certain spaces within the culture where conversation about mental health is difficult.
-This is not because there aren't enough facts or information, but because it's an inconvenient topic for a culture that easily presumes that the admission of any issue is an automatic admission of weakness—and weakness apparently“must be removed.”
+This is not because there aren't enough facts or information, but because it's an inconvenient topic for a culture that easily presumes that the admitting to an issue is admission of weakness—weakness that apparently“must be removed.”
 As the culture and workforce becomes increasingly fragmented and more diverse, that assumption is more under investigation than ever before.
 As more types of people—artists, celebrities, mothers, college students, returning soldiers—begin to open up about their own challenges with Depression, it's not unreasonable to feel more hopeful that we will see better solutions for managing mental health issues.
 It feels safe to expect more ideas that are are non-medical, more creative and more humane.
-I'm already seeing alternatives to simply medicating the problem away—from developing an exercise regimen, to doing hobbyist creative work, getting out of technological spaces to communicate—face to face or old-school letter-writing—or generally just engaging in more social activity.
+I'm already seeing alternatives to simply medicating the problem away—from developing an exercise regimen, to doing creative work, and getting out of technological spaces to communicate face to face, old-school letter-writing—or generally just engaging in more social activity.